Support and supervision

 You will come in contact with the team via telephone, through attending an information session or through your initial home visit.
 During this time we will find out more about you and answer your questions.

 When we agree it is the right time to progress your enquiry, we will ask you to complete an official application form.
-When you receive this, you will be allocated an assessing social worker and your assessment will begin.
+When we receive this, you will be allocated an assessing social worker and your assessment will begin.

 Your assessing social worker will support you throughout this process and will be your main point of contact to answer any questions or queries you may have.
 They will also signpost you to additional support if needed.